 In August 2003, the Company announced general plans to reduce its overall cost structure by \$54 million pretax by realigning and centralizing a number of staff functions and eliminating excess plant capacity.
-Pursuant to these plans, the Company has initiated or completed 16 plant closings and has terminated approximately 950 employees.
-As of March 27, 2005, the Company had incurred cumulative charges, net of adjustments, of approximately \$78.1 million pretax associated with these activities.
-The Company expects to recognize an additional cost of approximately \$10.5 million pretax in the future associated with these charges, which is comprised of approximately \$2.1 million in severance and termination benefits, \$5.2 million in asset impairment and \$3.2 million in other exit costs.
-Of this amount, approximately \$9.4 million is related to the Engineered Carriers and Paper segment and approximately \$1.1 million is related to the Consumer Packaging segment.
-Included in these expected future costs is \$7.8 million pretax associated with the closing of the Company's recycled paperboard mill located in Downingtown, Pa, which is reported in the Engineered Carriers and Paper segment.
-This amount is comprised of approximately \$2.0 million in severance and termination benefits, \$5.2 million in other exit costs.
-The decision to close the Downingtown mill was made on April 7, 2005, and therefore, no restructuring charges related to this event were recorded in the quarter ended March 27, 2005.
-See Note 12 to the Company's Condensed Consolidated Financial Statements for more information on the closing of the Downingtown mill.
+Pursuant to these plans, the Company has initiated or completed 18 plant closings and has terminated approximately 970 employees.
+As of June 26, 2005, the Company had incurred cumulative charges, net of adjustments, of approximately \$87.3 million pretax associated with these activities.
+The Company expects to recognize an additional cost of approximately \$2.9 million pretax in the future associated with these charges, which is comprised of approximately \$0.2 million in severance and termination benefits, \$0.1 million in asset impairment and \$2.6 million in other exit costs.
+Of this amount, approximately \$2.4 million is related to the Engineered Carriers and Paper segment and approximately \$0.5 million is related to the Consumer Packaging segment.
 As part of the target to reduce its cost structure by \$54 million, the Company also expects to announce the closing of up to three additional plants in furtherance of these plans.
 The costs associated with these future plant closings have not yet been determined.
-The Company expects to pay the remaining restructuring costs, with the exercise associated with these future plant closings have not yet been de
+The Company expects to pay the remaining restructuring costs, with the exception of ongoing pension subsidies and certain building lease termination expenses, by the end of the first quarter of 2006, using cash generated from operations.